KAWASAKI Z300 (2015 - on) Review

 Overall ratingNext up: Ride & brakes

-The new Z300 may be lacking the outright peak power its A2 category rivals such as KTM’s Duke 390 (43bhp) and Yamaha’s YZF-R3 (44bhp), but it’s the first bike in this class to genuinely look and feel like a slightly smaller version of its bigger cc brothers, even up close.
-It’s got all the road presence, build quality, style and kudos of a full-fat supernaked – just with enough performance to ensure your A2 licence survives intact long enough to mature into a full one.
+The new Kawasaki Z300 may be lacking the outright peak power its A2 category rivals such as KTM’s Duke 390 (43bhp) and Yamaha’s YZF-R3 (44bhp), but it’s the first bike in this class to genuinely look and feel like a slightly smaller version of its bigger cc brothers, even up close.
+The sister bike to the Kawasaki Ninja 300 has got all the road presence, build quality, style and kudos of a full-fat supernaked – just with enough performance to ensure your A2 licence survives intact long enough to mature into a full one.

 Trust Kawasaki to bring a slice of supernaked nuttiness to the A2-licence class.
 Forget dull traditional-style commuters, or scaled-down race reps, now there’s a credible, funky looking roadster for riders who aren’t licensed for, or perhaps don’t want to ride, larger capacity machines.
 The Z300 is the great pretender; convincing supernaked looks and stance contained within a capable and easy-to-use chassis.
 What the motor lacks in bottom-end it makes up for with that trademark Kawasaki high-revving character.